 In all measures, states should respect the right to information and participation for all affected people, as well as their right to access effective remedies for human rights abuses.

-However, the current pledges made by governments to mitigate climate change are completely inadequate, as they would lead to a catastrophic 3°C increase in average global temperatures over pre-industrial levels by 2100.
-People in countries including France, the Netherlands and Switzerland are taking their governments to court for their failure to establish sufficient climate mitigation targets and measures.
+However, the current pledges made by governments to mitigate climate change are completely inadequate, as they would lead to a catastrophic 2.7°C increase in average global temperatures over pre-industrial levels by 2100.
+People, including children, in many countries around the world are using human rights arguments to take their governments to court for their failure to establish sufficient climate change mitigation targets and measures.
+In several cases, including Belgium, Germany and the Netherlands, courts have already ruled in their favour.

 Businesses also have a responsibility to respect human rights.
 To meet this responsibility, companies must assess the potential effects of their activities on human rights and put in place measures to prevent negative impacts.
 They must make such findings and any prevention measures public.
 Companies must also take measures to remedy human rights abuses they cause or to which they contribute, either by themselves or in cooperation with other actors.
 Such responsibilities extend to human rights harms resulting from climate change.

-Corporations, and particularly fossil fuel companies, must also immediately put measures in place to minimize greenhouse emissions – including by shifting their portfolio towards renewable energy – and make relevant information about their emissions and mitigation efforts public.
+Corporations, and particularly fossil fuel companies, must also immediately put measures in place to minimize greenhouse emissions – including by shifting their portfolio towards renewable energy produced in a manner compatible with human rights– and make relevant information about their emissions and mitigation efforts public.
 These efforts must extend to all the major subsidiaries, affiliates and entities in their supply chain.

 Why do we need to stop climate change?